mockoon/mockoon.com/content/docs/latest/mockoon-cloud/data-synchronization-team-collaboration.md

 For all users (Solo, Team, and Enterprise), the environments can be synchronized across an unlimited number of devices with a limit of 2 simultaneous devices per user.

 These quotas and limits are subject to change.
 Please refer to your [account settings](/account/subscription/) for the latest information.

-## Future improvements

-The data synchronization feature is still in its early stages.
-Here are some improvements we are working on:

-- Better presence indicators to show who is currently editing which environment.

 ## Limitations